angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 It could also be something incredibly simple, like we're missing the drivers for the machine or for the hardware.

-It could be that potentially something wasn;t completed properly upon install.
+It could be that potentially something wasn't completed properly upon install.